Remixing Functionally Graded Structures: Data-Driven Topology Optimization with Multiclass Shape Blending: Illustrative Examples

 \subsubsection{Handpicked Simple Trusses}

-Some of the most popular microstructures in the TO field belong to truss-type classes, which possess both simple definitions and satisfactory performance~\citep{Panetta2015,Wang2020lvgp,Luo2021fixinterclass,Chan2019multimat}.
+Truss-type microstructures possess both simple definitions and satisfactory performance~\citep{Panetta2015,Wang2020lvgp,Luo2021fixinterclass,Chan2019multimat}.
 As such, they are fitting basis classes to validate the proposed framework.
-For our examples, we choose a set of bases that can, when combined in various ways, cover nearly all of the common truss morphologies in literature.
+For our examples, we choose a set that can, when combined in various ways, cover nearly all of the common truss morphologies in literature.
 Departing from other methods, we dial up the difficulty by defining the last two bases so that they are broken; to obtain feasible designs, these classes need to be either well-connected to their neighbors or blended with other bases that have self-connectedness.
-The five classes have already been shown several times in Figs.~\ref{fig:blend_demo_unit}-\ref{fig:blend_demo}, as well as in Fig.~\ref{fig:blend_propspace}a and~b.
+The five classes are shown in Fig.~\ref{fig:blend_propspace}a and~b.